 It’s easy for businesses to overestimate the risk posed by external threats and underrate the insider threat hazard.
 After all, incidents involving organized hackers who leverage well-publicized attack vectors to compromise systems and data tend to garner the very news headlines that prompt queries from your senior executives and board members.

-But priorities are shifting as organizations awaken to the fact that insider threats can often inflict even greater harm than externally soured events because they are more difficult to detect and prevent.
+But priorities are shifting as organizations awaken to the fact that insider threats can often inflict even greater harm than externally sourced events because they are more difficult to detect and prevent.
 Putting aside the fact that there is some semantic murkiness around the two terms – external threats technically become insider events when the adversary acquires trusted privileges – awareness to the true insider threat, which can take on many forms, is becoming more pronounced.

 Verizon, which publishes the security industry’s landmark annual study on data breaches, classifies the five insider threat personalities as: